mikec-1/ClipboardManager/README.md

 ## Contributing

-This is an open-source project, and I'd love to see what you can add to it!
+This is an open-source project, and any ideas or feedback is always appreciated.

 * Found a bug?
 Open an [Issue](https://github.com/mikec-1/copycat/issues).
 * Have a cool idea?
 Fork the repo and submit a Pull Request.